ericwood8/TimeEntryServer/README.md

   1) enter their time for the day
   2) request leave, clearance, expense reimbursement, and overtime

-The Time Entry Server repo piece has minimal APIs, uses .NET Aspire, exposes endpoints, uses entity framework (EF) to connect to the MS SQL Server database.
+The Time Entry Server repo piece uses C#, has minimal APIs, uses .NET Aspire, exposes endpoints including ones for Swagger to use, uses entity framework (EF) to connect to the MS SQL Server database.

 --